joelouthan/theologic.us/content/posts/here-is-love/2018-06-18-here-is-love-romans-830b-called.md

 All humans born, or as the Bible puts it as all those born of Adam, do breath air and hearts pump blood.
 But to be born is to be born under the curse of our original father.
 That is, to be born is to be born into sin.

 And there is no escaping that.
 It is impossible for any baby to be born without the sperm of a male to be joined to the egg of the female.
-It would take a miracle of God to be borned of a woman alone and thus, not to inherit the curse of Adam’s first sin.
+It would take a miracle of God to be born of a woman alone and thus, not to inherit the curse of Adam’s first sin.

 Now, because we are born into sin, we are born to die.
 Consider Paul in Ephesians: